Alisha138/Cognorise_BMI_Calculator/README.md

 - Responsive design: Optimized for better usability on different devices such as desktop, tablet and mobiles.
 - Hover effect: Hovering over the submit(Calculate BMI) button changes the button's color to show interactivity.
 # Technologies Used
--HTML: For structuring the layout of the BMI Calculator.
+- HTML: For structuring the layout of the BMI Calculator.
--CSS: For styling the calculator, including media queries for responsiveness and hover effects for interactivity.
+- CSS: For styling the calculator, including media queries for responsiveness and hover effects for interactivity.
--JavaScript: For calculating the BMI and using DOM nanipulation.
+- JavaScript: For calculating the BMI and using DOM nanipulation.
 # Installation
 To run this project locally, follow these steps:
 1. Clone the repository (or download the ZIP file):